suprsize/numc/README.md

   - <b>Most interesting was to learn about threading and working on multiple data at the same time.</b>
 - What did you learn?
   - <b>I learned about Python Environment.</b>
+  - <b>Learned that pragma is going to slow down if used in inner loops and is only affective in outer-most loop</b>
+  - <b>Learned that in SIMD masking is used to get around if statements</b>
   - <b>How to do threading and getting more used to C</b>
   - <b>Learned about testing a C program by Python</b>
   - <b>Learned about timing a program.</b>